 34. Name-brand OTC meds

-The best deal is the house brand medicine from warehouse stores.
+The best deal on over-the-counter drugs is the house brand medicine from warehouse stores.
 I paid less for a year’s worth of not-Zyrtec from Costco than I’d pay for a month’s worth at the drugstore.

 Not a warehouse club member?
 Get the chain drugstore or discount department store brand, then.
 If you aren’t sure what’s what, talk to a pharmacist.

 Note: You might be able to get the name brand cheaper if you match coupons to sale prices.
-The CouponMom.com website does a state-by-state list of such matchups.
+CouponMom lets you search for such matchups.

 In other words, when you think you’re buying a feisty, independent spirit cooked up by a feisty, independent distiller, you might actually be getting mass-produced hooch from Indiana.